polygonal/ds/README.md

  * added: IntIntHashTable.toKeyVector()
  * added: Array.getRect() for extracting a rectangular region
  * modified: use access control instead of friend sytax with typedef
- * modified: less agressive inlining
+ * modified: less aggressive inlining
  * modified: use plain array to pass random values to shuffle() instead of Da
  * modified: Array2/3.getArray() renamed to Array2/3.getVector()
- * fixed: several bugfixes for neko/cpp
+ * fixed: several bug fixes for neko/cpp
  * modified: switched to dox for documentation
  * modified: renamed SLL to Sll, DLL to Dll, BST to Bst: match Haxe naming style
  * modified: removed HashMap class (deprecated, Flash only)